bkozdras/docker-rpi-pico-build-env/README.md

 - Doxygen
 - Vim

-It is enough to use the docker image as for example in CI workflow on github or locally build your own projects.
+It is enough to use the docker image as for example in CI workflow on github.
+You can also use it to build your own projects locally inside of the running image.

 # How to deal with it?